Free knitted Easter egg pattern

 Work as for Basic Knitted Easter Egg Shape until **, work from Chart for 6 rows.

-Cont with the dec as set from row 18.
+Continue with the decrease as set from row 18.

 How to use our charts: Start at the bottom right-hand corner.
 Read right-side rows from right to left and wrong-side rows from left to right.
 A row of squares represents a row of knitting.
 Find out how to read charts in knitting patterns.